Date of visit: 16 October 2018

-Prisoners described the jail as ‘extremely safe’ and Spice use as rare.
-They liked the staged ‘progression regime’ and focus on moving indeterminate prisoners on (‘the prison gives you hope’).
-They said relationships with staff were very good, praised staff commitment to helping prisoners, and felt keywork was excellent.
+Prisoners described the jail as ‘extremely safe’ and Synthetic psychoactive substance, originally marketed as a synthetic cannabis – often used as a generic term for all synthetic psychoactive substances use as rare.
+They liked the 3 stage ‘progression regime’ and focus on moving indeterminate prisoners on (‘the prison gives you hope’).
+They said relationships with staff were very good, praised staff commitment to helping prisoners, and felt A national scheme under which Prison Officers are given training and time to work one-to-one with around six prisoners, aimed at supporting their management and rehabilitation was excellent.
 They liked being called ‘residents’, and valued being given trust and responsibility by the prison.
-The prison council was ‘very active and effective’, and there were a wide range of peer mentors, each with an identified SMT link.
+The Committee of prisoner representatives meeting with senior management to discuss issues relevant to the management and care of prisoners in the jail was ‘very active and effective’, and there were a wide range of peer mentors, each with an identified Senior Management Team link.
 Other areas highlighted include: 12-hour continuous time out of cell; self-catering facilities and prison shop; family visits (‘on another level’, and unsupervised for ‘Stage 3’ prisoners); drug services; and management visibility.

-Staff noted the prison’s culture of ‘hope’ and felt the Progression Regime works well.
+Staff noted the prison’s culture of ‘hope’ and felt the Progression Regime worked well.
 They agreed relations with prisoners were excellent.
 They felt staff had very strong de-escalation skills, contributing to ‘very low’ levels of violence, and said Spice use was ‘low’, too.
-They said key work was a very positive development.
+They said Keywork was a very positive development.
 Staff also noted a strong sense of community among staff of all disciplines, and a friendly feel across the jail.
-Staff also highlighted a visible, positive and supportive management, and valued the staff recognition scheme (to which prisoners also contribute nominations).
+They highlighted a visible, positive and supportive management, and valued the staff recognition scheme (to which prisoners also contribute nominations).
 Drug services were described as ‘excellent’.

-Managers highlighted: the Progression regime, and specialist PIPE and TC units; the ethos of ‘hope & humanity’; staff-prisoner relationships; sense of community; safety; low drug use; staff commitment and de-escalation skills; prisoner engagement and consultation; drug services; family days; prison shop and self-catering facilities; visible and supportive management (including an ‘inspirational’ and consultative No. 1); monthly shutdown for training and staff consultation; governor’s newsletter and bi-monthly full staff briefing.
+Managers highlighted: the Progression regime, and specialist Psychologically Informed Planned Environment – a specialist unit run by psychologically trained staff and supervised by psychologists, to support prisoners’ rehabilitation and Therapeutic Community – a specialist unit for prisoners with personality disorders run along therapeutic lines units; the ethos of ‘hope & humanity’; staff-prisoner relationships; sense of community; safety; low drug use; staff commitment and de-escalation skills; prisoner engagement and consultation; drug services; family days; prison shop and self-catering facilities; visible and supportive management (including an ‘inspirational’ and consultative An informal term referring to a prison’s Governor (or Director in private jails)); monthly shutdown for training and staff consultation; governor’s newsletter and bi-monthly full staff briefing.